 Llanberis Lake Railway

-The five mile (eight km) return journey on the Llanberis Lake Railway takes up to one hour starting at Gilfach Ddu.
+The 5 mile (8 km) return journey on the Llanberis Lake Railway takes up to one hour starting at Gilfach Ddu.
 It passes the 13th century Dolbadarn Castle, birthplace of the Welsh Prince Llywelyn the Great, and across Afon y Bala, possibly Britain's shortest river, before entering Padarn Country Park and joining the original slate railway route alongside lake Padarn, the largest of the two lakes in Llanberis.
 The train continues to Gilfach Ddu, originally where slate was transhipped from the quarry system to the slate railway.

 The National Slate Museum is located next to Gilfach Ddu Station.
 It is one of the National Museums of Wales and is free admission.
 The story of slate and the men who worked it comes to life through displays and demonstrations.
 A discount is available for groups of 20+.
 There is a shop and café at Gilfach Ddu station.